Concubinage: China

-In China, successful men often had concubines until the practice was outlawed when the Chinese Communist Party came to power in 1949.
+In China, upper-class men often had concubines until the practice was outlawed when the Chinese Communist Party came to power in 1949.
 The standard Chinese term translated as "concubine" was qiè 妾, a term that has been used since ancient times.
 Concubinage resembled marriage in that concubines were recognized sexual partners of a man and were expected to bear children for him.
 Unofficial concubines (婢妾 (bì qiè)) were of lower status, and their children were considered illegitimate.
 The English term concubine is also used for what the Chinese refer to as pínfēi (嬪妃), or "consorts of emperors", an official position often carrying a very high rank.

 In premodern China it was illegal and socially disreputable for a man to have more than one wife at a time, but it was acceptable to have concubines.
 From the earliest times wealthy men purchased concubines and added them to their household in addition to their wife.
 The purchase of concubines was similar to the purchase of slaves, but concubines had a higher social status.

 In the earliest records a man could have as many concubines as he could afford to purchase.
 From the Eastern Han period (AD 25–220) onward, the number of concubines a man could have was limited by law.
 The higher rank and the more noble identity a man possessed, the more concubines he was permitted to have.
 A concubine's treatment and situation was variable and was influenced by the social status of the male to whom she was attached, as well as the attitude of his wife.
 In the Book of Rites chapter on "The Pattern of the Family" (內則) it says, "If there were betrothal rites, she became a wife; and if she went without these, a concubine."
 Wives brought a dowry to a relationship, but concubines did not.
 A concubinage relationship could be entered into without the ceremonies used in marriages, and neither remarriage nor a return to her natal home in widowhood were allowed to a concubine.
 There are early records of concubines allegedly being buried alive with their masters to "keep them company in the afterlife".

 Women in concubinage (妾) were treated as inferior, and expected to be subservient to any wife under traditional Chinese marriage (if there was one).
 The position of the concubine was generally inferior to that of the wife.
 Although a concubine could produce heirs, her children would be inferior in social status to a wife's children, although they were of higher status than illegitimate children.
 The child of a concubine had to show filial duty to two women, their biological mother and their legal mother—the wife of their father.
 After the death of a concubine, her sons would make an offering to her, but these offerings were not continued by the concubine's grandsons, who only made offerings to their grandfather's wife.